chinamike65/hugo-tuolesi/content/book4/book4en.md

 ##### (11) Teaching emptiness to those whose minds are unprepared.

 If you know that someone is an immature root of emptiness, it is still true.
-He preaches emptiness, which makes him suspicious of the Three Jewels.
+He teaches emptiness, which makes him suspicious of the Three Jewels.

 If you do this, you will break this precept.